CHINA’S EXPLOITATION OF TIBET’S MINERAL RESOURCES

 Chinese geologists quickly found easily exploitable quantities of coal, oil, natural gas and salt in the Tsaidam.
 They later found deposits of iron, lead, zinc, asbestos, lithium, magnesium and potash.
 Potash, which is used in the manufacture of agricultural fertilizers, became increasingly important as China’s use of human waste as fertilizer decreased.
 The Tsaidam was the first area of Tibet opened to large-scale mining and it remains an important source of many minerals.
 China’s colonization of Tibet followed the development of mining in the Tsaidam.
 The area was the site of many prisons and labor camps for both Chinese and Tibetans who were forced to work in the mines.
 Some Chinese came to the Tsaidam voluntarily to help China develop its mineral resources but many more were sent there involuntarily.
 It has become the largest area of Chinese habitation on the Tibetan Plateau.
 It has also been greatly polluted by mining activities, as in most of China, because of the unrestrained search for the resources necessary for economic development without any regard for the negative environmental consequences.

 The importance of the Tsaidam is not only that China first developed large-scale mining here but that this is the model for what the Chinese plan for the rest of Tibet as infrastructure is gradually developed.
-The first stage of China’s exploitation of Tibet’s natural resources also involved logging the trigonometry of the high plainsforests of eastern Tibet, mostly in the part of Kham now in Sichuan but also in the eastern Tibet Autonomous Region (TAR).
+The first stage of China’s exploitation of Tibet’s natural resources also involved logging the forests of eastern Tibet, mostly in the part of Kham now in Sichuan but also in the eastern Tibet Autonomous Region (TAR).
 Logging of Tibet’s forests was possible once roads were built into this area in the early 1950s.
 The forests of Kham were extensively exploited, beginning with areas closest to China, until much of eastern Tibet was substantially deforested, despite some efforts at reforestation.
 China finally had to prohibit all logging in the upper reaches of the Yangtze River due to flooding in Sichuan and further downstream due to deforestation in Tibet.

 The second stage of China’s exploitation of Tibet’s natural resources began in the 1980s when the Chinese people were released from residency requirements and were allowed to go to remote areas like Tibet to pursue their own economic opportunities.
 The result was a gold rush in the streams and rivers of eastern Tibet.
 Small-scale gold mining can be done by individuals without a lot of equipment and without the need for good transportation facilities.
 Therefore, gold mining on this small scale preceded the development of the infrastructure necessary for large-scale mining in Tibet.
 Despite its small scale, this type of mining was very destructive of streams and rivers.
 Gold mining was later taken over by the government, including the People’s Armed Police, and now has become only a secondary product of large-scale mining for other minerals like copper.